rk504/ace-tracker-2.0/README.md

 ## future development

-I intend to deploy this to Heroku in the next few weeks as I continue to build out my portfolio.
+Visit the deployed version of [lessonKeeper](https://lessonkeeper.herokuapp.com/) to view the finished product.
+I hope to eventually add a sign in/sign up to this application so our string teachers can put it to practical use.

 Please visit my [website](https://spiano.dev) for more work examples.